hoist/hoist-js/README.md

 		console.log("Truly I tell you, I do not know you.");
 	});

-To log the user in or to create a new user, use the following, respectively:
+To log the user in or out or to create a new user, use the following, respectively:

 	Hoist.login({ email: "bob@invalid", password: "password"}, …)
+	Hoist.logout(…)
 	Hoist.signup({ email: "bob@invalid", password: "password"}, …)

 After any of these methods has been successfully called, the library will remember the user object returned.
 This can be accessed by calling `Hoist.user()`.